rchain-community/rchain-community.github.io/content/dapps/codesandbox.md

-# Use Codesandbox for your dApp
+# Evaluate rholang code online

 This tutorial should help you to build Dapps by your own and deploy them to the network with the use of Codesandbox.io.
 Use this [codesandbox template](https://codesandbox.io/s/rholang-template-jd55p?file=/src/rholang/rho.js) to start.